 Known for her wide-ranging vocal technique and her original blend of modern jazz with African music styles, Grammy-nominated singer Somi uses her songwriting to give voices to issues of social justice, transnationalism, womanhood, and global constructions of Blackness.

-For her debut at FIAF, she will present a selection of her most iconic songs from her albums Lagos Musique, Petite Afrique, and The Holy Room.
+For her debut at FIAF at the Crossing The Line Festival, she will present a selection of her most iconic songs from her albums Lagos Musique, Petite Afrique, and The Holy Room.
 This exceptional concert will also feature a sneak preview of her upcoming album The Reimagination of Miriam Makeba, in an homage to this icon of African music.

 Somi Kakoma is a singer, songwriter, playwright, and actor of Rwandan and Ugandan descent.